Oli51467/local_fs/README_EN.md

 - **Electron desktop**: renders the file tree, orchestration panels, and search UI.
 - **FastAPI backend**: exposes REST endpoints for mounting, parsing, indexing, and retrieval orchestration.
 - **Retrieval pipeline**: Faiss + BM25s + FlagEmbedding (BGE family) power fast semantic/keyword blending, now enhanced with summary vectors for topic-first search, plus CLIP embeddings for images.
+- **Model management**: the desktop UI exposes a model library so you can add custom endpoints, run health checks, and manage keys for SiliconFlow, ModelScope, and DashScope in one place.
 - **Storage layer**: SQLite for metadata, Faiss for vector indices, and the local filesystem for model caches.

 ```text